Jimbilnan Wilderness Area

 Boundaries

 The northern boundary runs along a dirt road that runs just south of the road to Echo Bay.
 The eastern boundary is the Overton Arm of Lake Mead.
 The southern boundary is the Virgin Basin of Lake Mead.
-The western boundary runs along the paved Northshore Scenic Drive and dirt Boathouse Cove Road.
+The western boundary runs along the paved Northshore Road and dirt Boathouse Cove Road.

 Access